Climate change in South Dakota

 Climate change in South Dakota encompasses the effects of climate change, attributed to man-made increases in atmospheric carbon dioxide, in the U.S. state of South Dakota.

 Due to South Dakota's location in the Northern Great Plains, the effects of climate change will vary from eastern South Dakota to western South Dakota.
 Eastern South Dakota can experience more flooding and western South Dakota can experience more droughts due to climate change.
 Climate change in South Dakota will directly impact agriculture, city planning and development as well as the tourism industry.
 According to the United States Environmental Protection Agency, "South Dakota's climate is changing.
 In the past century, most of the state has warmed by one to two degrees (F).
 Rainstorms are becoming more intense, and annual rainfall is increasing.
 In the coming decades, summers are likely to become increasingly hot, which may amplify some risks to human health and decrease yields of some crops while lengthening the growing season for others".

 Flooding

 In the spring of 2019, the Big Sioux River and James River (Dakotas) experienced severe flooding.
 Effects of the flood episode included: delayed crop plantings, spread of noxious weeds, litter and debris scattered along river banks, damage to roads and bridges and a decline in canoeing and kayaking due to strong current.

 Heavy rains

 On August 2, 2019, Huron set a new record of 3.26 in. of rainfall in one day, and an area south of Chamberlain reported 2.5 inches of rain in a half hour.
 Hecla reported 4.5 inches of rain, and Waubay reported 5 inches.
 On August 3, 2019, two weather stations in Hutchinson County reported 6.20 and 7 inches of rain.
 Some areas of the state have received 27 inches of rain in 2019, almost breaking the record of 28.71 inches in 1993.
 The EPA reports:

+A South Dakota board is mulling increased water pumping rights on the James River, which since the late 1990s has seen close to a 300 percent higher annual flow.
+(The James River starts in North Dakota and flows into the Missouri River in South Dakota.)
+“Climate is the likely dominant force causing the increase in the streamflow,” said Ms. Brittan Hullinger, a South Dakota natural resources engineer.
+“There have been increases in mean precipitation in every South Dakota county the James River runs through.”
+Board chair James Hutmacher asked her at an October 2024 meeting, “Is this from global warming?”
+Hullinger replied, “Generally, yes, but how much of it is human-caused is unknown,” Hullinger replied.